 We are and may in the future be limited in our ability to purchase automobile contracts due to limits on our capital.
-As of June 30, 2020, we had unrestricted cash of \$7.5 million and \$243.3 million aggregate available borrowings under our three warehouse credit facilities (assuming the availability of sufficient eligible collateral).
-As of June 30, 2020, we had approximately \$20.3 million of such eligible collateral.
+As of September 30, 2020, we had unrestricted cash of \$11.3 million and \$268.8 million aggregate available borrowings under our three warehouse credit facilities (assuming the availability of sufficient eligible collateral).
+As of September 30, 2020, we had approximately \$37.2 million of such eligible collateral.
 Our plans to manage our liquidity include maintaining our rate of automobile contract purchases at a level that matches our available capital, and, as appropriate, minimizing our operating costs.
-During the six-month period ended June 30, 2020, we completed two securitizations aggregating \$462.3 million of notes sold.
+During the nine-month period ended September 30, 2020, we completed three securitizations aggregating \$714.5 million of notes sold.
 We generally complete one securitization each calendar quarter and have completed four securitizations every year since 2012, except for 2015 in which we completed three.
-We had planned to complete a securitization in April 2020 but chose to delay it to June 2020 because the market for asset-backed securities had been significantly interrupted due to the pandemic.
-Although we were able to complete our June 2020 securitization, the structure and amount of bonds sold relative to the underlying receivables resulted in significantly less leverage than we had experienced in recent transactions.
-We intend to continue to monitor the market for asset-backed securities with the intention of completing our next securitization when we find terms to be acceptable.
-There is no assurance that we will be able to complete a securitization on acceptable terms.
-If we are unable to complete such securitizations, we may be required to further reduce our automobile contract purchases, in which case our interest income and other portfolio related income would decrease.
+We had planned to complete a securitization in April 2020 but chose to delay it because the market for asset-backed securities had been significantly interrupted in April due to the pandemic.
+We have since securitized receivables in June and September 2020.
+The terms available to us in June were inferior to those available in September, both as to the interest rates payable on the issued bonds, and as to the aggregate amount of such bonds that we were able to sell on acceptable terms, measured as a fraction of our cost basis in the underlying receivables.
+If the securitization markets were to return to an unfavorable state similar to June 2020, that could have a material adverse effect on our liquidity, on our capital requirements, and on our results of operations.
+There is no assurance that the markets will not return to such an unfavorable state, in which case we may be required to further reduce our automobile contract purchases, win turn would cause our interest income and other portfolio related income to decrease.